Elihu Root: Territorial administration

 As a result of the Spanish–American War, the United States held military control of Cuba, the Philippines, and Puerto Rico.
 As Secretary of War, Root was tasked with the administration of martial law on the islands and the eventual transition to civilian government.
 Under the terms of the Teller Amendment, the United States was additionally bound to return "control of [Cuba] to its people."
 Particularly in the Philippines, the United States also faced militant insurgency from natives who resisted their transfer from one foreign empire to another.

-For this work, he relied on legal advisor Charles Edward Magoon.

 He worked out the procedures for turning Cuba over to the Cubans, ensured a charter of government for the Philippines, and eliminated tariffs on goods imported to the United States from Puerto Rico.
 When the Anti-Imperialist League attacked American policies in the Philippines, Root defended the policies and counterattacked the critics, saying they prolonged the insurgency.

+For this work, he relied on legal advisor Charles Edward Magoon.
+Magoon had been hired at the Bureau of Insular Affairs by Root's predecessor, Russell Alger, and drafted an internal report taking the official position that residents of Puerto Rico, the Philippines, and other territories became subject to all the rights granted by the Constitution.
+After Root's appointment, Magoon controversially revised the department's legal position to require an Act of Congress, as had been passed in the cases of the Northwest Territory and Louisiana Purchase, to regulate the rights of territorial subjects.
+This revised position was upheld by the Supreme Court in a series of landmark decisions collectively known as the Insular Cases.

+In Cuba, the American challenge was to arrange for the transition to civilian government while preserving order and guaranteeing protection against international predation.
+Root established the island's first republican form of government under the command of Leonard Wood.
+This was accomplished by the Cuban constitution of 1901, and the American military government withdrew in 1902.

+Philippine-American War

+Root's primary administrative challenge as Secretary of War was the effort to establish control of the Philippine Islands.
+Though American government of the islands was internationally recognized under the Treaty of Paris, the native independence movement resisted imperial control.
+Relative to Cuba and Puerto Rico, the islands' distance and the relative underdevelopment of Spanish institutions made administration far more challenging.

+Root's primary goal was the establishment of a civilian governor-general (as had been applied in Cuba) rather than a military governor; however, he felt that education of the native population was necessary before such a transition could be successful.
+In 1900, Root guided the establishment of the Philippine commission, led by William Howard Taft, as a move toward autonomous civil government.
+The first step in his proposed process was the establishment of municipal governments and administrative divisions.
+The commission was to be guided by the principles of the Virginia Declaration of Rights.